xirhxq/python-common-utils/README.md

 ## Usage

-Below is an example of how to use the PID controller module in `core/`.
+Below are examples of how to use the PID controller and the TimeBuffer modules in `core/`.

 ### Using the PID Controller